-9. aflow-APE: The aflow++ python environment
+IX.
+AFLOW-APE: THE AFLOW++ PYTHON ENVIRONMENT

 aflow++ is a powerful tool with various fully-automated workflows that can easily be integrated into custom code environments.
 Python is particularly important to support due to its popularity and because many machine learning frameworks are implemented in this language.
-To facilitate the usage of aflow with Python, the aflow++ Python Environment (aflow-APE), has been developed and includes wrappers for aflow-SYM [31], aflow-CHULL [32], aflow-XtalFinder [14], and aflow-CCE [33].
+To facilitate the usage of aflow with Python, the aflow++ Python Environment (aflow-APE), has been developed and includes wrappers for aflow-SYM [49], aflow-CHULL [34], aflow-XtalFinder [13], and aflow-CCE [28].

-aflow++ Python modules can be installed using the command

-'''

-aflow --python_modules [=modules] -D directory

-'''

-where modules are a comma-separated list and directory is where the modules are installed, e.g., the site-packages directory of the Python installation.
+$\verb"aflow++$ Python modules can be installed using the command aflow --python_modules[=modules] -D directory where modules are a comma-separated list and directory is where the modules are installed, e.g., the site-packages directory of the Python installation.
 Square brackets [...] indicate optional arguments; the brackets themselves are not part of the command.
 If no modules are given, aflow will install all available ones.
 A complete installation of aflow is required for them to run.
 They can also be installed into a virtual environment during the installation of aflow with the install-aflow.sh script by adding the --venv option.
 Some of these modules require additional Python packages.
 A list of dependencies can be accessed via install-aflow.sh --pip_modules

-They are automatically installed when using --venv with installaflow.sh.
+They are automatically installed when using --venv with install-aflow.sh.

 The aflow-SYM wrapper (module name: aflow_sym) provides functionality to calculate all aflow++ symmetry groups (lattice point group, reciprocal lattice point group, crystallographic point group, the dual of the crystallographic point group, Patterson point group, factor group, space group, and atom-site point group), extended crystallographic data (edata), and space group data (sgdata).
 It supports magnetic moments as well.
-An example python script is provided here: